 There seems to be some confusion about whether or not people should still place a couple strips of duct tape across their windows as many have been doing for decades.

 The "experts" who say taping is no longer necessary aren't doing us any favors in my estimation.
 Their logic is that new home windows are a lot like car windows, which means they're less likely to cut you when they shatter.

-The first problem with that information is that most dwellings don't have new windows.
-The second problem is most people don't actually know how old their windows are - especially renters.
+The first problem with that information is most dwellings don't have new windows.
+The second problem is most people don't know how old their windows are - especially renters.
 I know I don't.